Defend our libraries, don't defund them. . . . . fund 'em, don't plunder 'em

 Here are additional action steps you can take that go beyond promoting the petition in order to help this campaign succeed: Action Steps You Can Take Including Contacting Elected and Other Public Officials.

-Note about Citizens Defending Libraries on Facebook and Twitter: This, or any other of the individual pages at this Citizens Defending Libraries web location can be "liked" on Facebook if you go to the bottom of this page.
+Note about Citizens Defending Libraries (and allied groups) on Facebook and Twitter: This, or any other of the individual pages at this Citizens Defending Libraries web location can be "liked" on Facebook if you go to the bottom of this page.
 In addition, there is a Citizens Defending Libraries Facebook page that can also be "liked" on Facebook at: Facebook- Citizens Defending Libraries (which will help you get notice of articles and new information pertaining to the cause when there are updates).
 You can also follow Citizens Defending @DefendLibraries on twitter.

 News ArticlesAvailable Reference Articles